shiftmark/VideoFromFrames/README.md

 Notes:

-- The files are expected to be compressed.
+- The images are expected to be compressed.
 If messages are bigger than 1MB, the transport performance is affected.
 - cv2 builds the video from images.
 The workflow on the client is:   bytes -> PIL -> numpy array -> cv2.
 - The server opens the requested image as bytes (ignores compression) and sends it to client (protobuf).
 - Naming the output file is not implemented.
-At the moment the naming pattern is `video<PID-how-created-it>.mp4`
+At the moment the naming pattern is `video<PID-who-created-it>.mp4`

 # Setup

-### Build the container image (used for both, server and client):
+### Build the container image:

 - Execute build.sh file (under Linux run `chmod +x build.sh && ./build.sh`)

 ### Environment config:

 - Set the required environment variables in a `config/.env` file.
 See the example file: `config/.env.example`
-- At the moment frames, are combined from `frames` folder, on the server host.
+- At the moment frames are combined from `frames` folder (docker will map it in container).
 Make sure the images are there.

 ### Run the server: